These hazelnut biscotti are helping take me back to roaming the streets of Rome and Florence.

 - 1 teaspoon vanilla

 *Use a serrated knife to chop the hazelnuts to keep them from flying all over the place.
-Can be stored in ziploc bag in freezer for up to one month.
+Can be stored in sealed bag in freezer for up to one month.